Experience Oahu with Beautiful Beaches, Great Food and Incredible Adventures

 Day 3 | Waterfalls, Ko Olina Lagoons, and Hawaiian Monk Seals

 Today starts with a little adventure and then slowing things down for a relaxing afternoon by the water.
-You’ll start your day with a jungle waterfall hike, unwind at Ko Olina’s gorgeous lagoons, and end the day with a scenic coastal walk where you just might spot a Hawaiian monk seal.
+You’ll start your day with a jungle waterfall hike, a scenic coastal walk where you just might spot a Hawaiian monk seal and end your day at Ko Olina’s gorgeous lagoons – lagoon 2 is my favorite!

 First stop—coffee, of course!
 Morning Brew in Kailua is a great local spot with amazing Hawaiian-grown coffee and an awesome breakfast menu.
 The iced coconut Thai latte is my my favorite, and their breakfast burritos are filling without being too heavy—perfect for a morning hike.

 Next, head to Lulumahu Falls, one of Oahu’s most beautiful hidden waterfalls.
 This 1.6-mile hike takes you through a bamboo forest, across small streams, and up a winding trail before opening up to a stunning 50-foot waterfall.
-The hike can get muddy, so wearing water shoes or sturdy hiking sandals will make things a lot easier.
+The hike can get muddy and you will be crossing the stream a few times so wearing water shoes or sturdy hiking sandals will make things a lot easier.

 Since the trail is on state land, you’ll need to grab a Hawai‘i State Na Ala Hele permit ahead of time, which you can get online here.

-After your hike, it’s time to relax at Ko Olina, a resort area on the west side of the island.
+After looking for monk seas, it’s time to relax at Ko Olina, a resort area on the west side of the island.
 The calm, man-made lagoons are perfect for floating, swimming, or just stretching out on the soft sand.
 If you love snorkeling, the clear waters here are great for spotting tropical fish close to shore.

 For a day of walking and shopping, I love this bag to carry all of my essentials and it’s light enough to not hurt my back!

-After your wildlife spotting walk at Ka’ena Point, head back to Ko Olina to catch the sunset.
-Take a stroll along the lagoons, grab a tropical drink at one of the beachfront lounges, or just sit on the sand and watch as the sky lights up in shades of pink and orange.
+After dinner, take a stroll along the lagoons, grab a tropical drink at one of the beachfront lounges, or just sit on the sand and watch as the sky lights up in shades of pink and orange.

 Day 4 | Coffee, Hawaiian History, and Oceanfront Dining